SongminYu/render/dashboards/readme.md

 # August 6th, 2024
 - [ ] Should 9 be part of regions?
 Totals do not fit...
 - [ ] Heating Technologies 32 and 33 not in Reference
+- CSV files need to be seperated by ',' not by ';' (Maybe that is also the reason why Sirin can't open the csv files in excel)
+  Control Panel -> Clock and Region –> Change the date, time, or number format -> Additional settings -> List seperator

 ### Later stage